 - Access policy and claims information 24/7

 - Eliminate downtime that leads to lost revenue

-For business continuity planning, mobility provides an essential communication channel when other channels, such as landline phones, may not be functioning or accessible.
-Mobility provides customers with greater access to resources during critical times when they need their insurance agency.
-Mobility extends beyond servicing customers, however.
-It allows agents to conduct business from anywhere – whether at the office, a disaster site or at home – providing for faster workforce recovery following a disaster.
+For business continuity planning, mobile provides an essential communication channel when other channels, such as landline phones, may not be functioning or accessible.
+Mobile provides customers with greater access to resources during critical times when they need their insurance agency.
+Mobile extends beyond servicing customers, however.
+It allows agents and brokers to conduct business from anywhere – whether at the office, a disaster site or at home – providing for faster workforce recovery following an event.

 Prepare for the Unexpected

-Today, customers expect the ability to communicate with their agency and receive key information regardless of the circumstances.
-Providing connectivity, continuous customer service and the quick dispatch of information during unexpected events has therefore become increasingly important for the successful operation of an insurance agency.
+Today, customers expect the ability to communicate with their agent or broker and receive key information regardless of the circumstances.
+Providing connectivity, continuous customer service and the quick dispatch of information during unexpected events has therefore become increasingly important for the successful operation of an insurance business.
 Integrating cloud solutions and emerging communication channels helps reduce downtime and bolsters connectedness during events that could otherwise cripple the business.
-Ultimately, a BCP safeguards your agency’s most important assets: your relationships with loyal customers and employees.
+Ultimately, a BCP safeguards your business’s most important assets: your relationships with loyal customers and employees.